Columbia Newton Ridge Plus Waterproof Amped - Women's Review

-Where the Columbia Newton Ridge shines is in this metric.
+Where the Columbia Newton Ridge shines is in the comfort metric.
 These boots are some of the most comfortable we tested right out of the box.
-Though they look like they would be stiff and hard to break in with all that leather, these boots are quite the opposite.
+Though they look like they would be stiff and hard to break in with all that leather, we discovered quite the opposite.
 They take very little time to break in and lack the stiffness that other mostly-leather boots have.
-Compared to the Oboz Sapphire or the Oboz Bridger Mid BDry, these boots are very soft.
-This can be a huge plus initially regarding comfort, but we did find that on longer hikes, the Newton Ridges did not provide the level of support, and thus comfort, we are used to.
-These boots are comfortable, but not truly designed for rugged or long outings.
+This can be a huge plus initially regarding comfort, but we found that on longer hikes, the Newton Ridge did not provide the level of support, and thus comfort, we are used to.
+Though comfortable, they're not designed for rugged or long outings.

 Regarding support, the Columbia Newton Ridge boots are decent, but not exceptional.
 When we tested the rigidity of the soles (by twisting them laterally between two hands, the boots did not hold their shape at all.
 This implies a flexible, and thus less supportive, sole.
 It also means that the boots have a decent amount of flex in the forefoot.

-The Omni-Grip rubber soles on the Newton Ridges provide some traction on moderately rocky trails, but for off-trail scrambling and more technical hikes, these boots do not perform very well.
-Since they are designed for shorter, more moderate hikes, this is ok, but we found them to be slippery on granite slabs and talus.
+The Omni-Grip rubber soles on the Newton Ridges provide some traction on moderately rocky trails, but these boots do not perform very well on technical hikes or when scrambling off-trail.
+This is okay since they're designed for shorter, more moderate hikes; just expect them to be somewhat slippery on granite slabs and talus.

-Here, the Newton Ridges performed surprisingly well.
+Here, the Newton Ridge performed surprisingly well.
 These boots have very few seams since the upper consists of almost entirely one piece of leather.
 Columbia claims that the boots are waterproof and seam-sealed, and as far as we could tell, they held up to this claim.
-After being fully submerged, water will start to leak in through the tongue, but for puddles and rainy hikes, the Newton Ridges will keep your feet quite dry.
-The Ahnu Montara III performs similarly, which makes sense because they also have almost entirely leather uppers.
-Regarding breathability, nothing beats the award-winning Salomon X Ultra 3 Mid GTX.
-The combination of mesh and leather provide a breathable barrier from water.
+After being fully submerged, water will start to leak in through the tongue, but for puddles and rainy hikes, the Newton Ridge will keep your feet quite dry.

-Throughout our three-month test period, the Columbia Newton Ridges showed very little sign of wear and tear.
+Throughout our three-month test of the best women's hiking boots, the Columbia Newton Ridge showed very little sign of wear and tear.
 The leather uppers are durable, none of the seams blew out, and the soles remained intact.
 That said, these boots are much less expensive than the majority of the models in this review, and unfortunately, that means that they will probably wear out faster.
-The construction is just not meant to last as long as that of a $230 boot like the Lowa Renegade GTX.
-That said, for those just getting into hiking or planning on using these boots for occasional or moderate outings, the Newton Ridge is a good option.
+The construction is just not meant to last as long as that of a heavy-duty, full-leather leather upper.
+That said, for those just getting into hiking or planning on using these boots for occasional or moderate outings, the Newton Ridge is a great option.